flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

 **PROXY_PORT** : integer, None : default=None
 |||||||||||||||||||||||||||||||||||||||||||||
-* The port to use for ProxyDHCP-processing, often referred to as PXE, if required
+* The port on which to listen for ProxyDHCP requests, often referred to as PXE, if required
 * ProxyDHCP normally runs on ``4011``